Thinking about Rowing In College?

 Your high school coach’s reference matters – but how much it matters depends on the relationship between the recruiter and the coach.
 Recruiters generally place more weight on high school coaches after having received recruits from them or their institution that have delivered.
 Remember: recruiters sometimes change institutions, so even if a student from your program hasn’t gone to a particular university it doesn’t mean the recruiter isn’t familiar with your program.

 Rowing camps don’t hold as much weight in the recruiting and admissions process as some families would like to believe.
 Just because a student attends a particular university’s rowing camp, it will not help with admissions there.
 Unlike other sports, most recruiters’ main focus during summer rowing camps is not on identifying talent.
 Rowing camps are a great way to connect with the sport and lower your erg score in the case of some three week plus competitive camps.
-For info on rowing camps and specific reviews, you may want to check out rowingcamps.net.
+Here's an entire article on the recruiting benefits of rowing camps.
+Alternatively, click the link for info on how to choose a rowing camp, or camp reviews and search.

 Recruiting and scouting services are businesses that publish athletic profiles and sometimes claim to “scout” athletes to publicize them to recruiters.
 This may be of more use in football or other sports as college rowing is only 160 programs in total.
 Academic profiles and erg scores narrow choices considerably for both athletes and recruiters; typical relationships between coaches in a small community may also come into play.
 College rowing coaches don’t face the talent ID pressure to use these services others face in some sports given 1) the number of junior athletes available vs. the number of college programs, 2) concrete methods of ID such as erg score and 3) how late athletes can develop into good oarspeople.
 As a result, the number of these businesses competing to get coaches’ subscription (who may not subscribe to any) dictates very fragmented interest from the community.
 No third party beats a direct e-mail to a college coach and in fact serves as a demonstration of kids’ drive and maturity if they’re bold enough.
-Recruiting service profiles can be helpful in providing perspective though, and Luke Walton’s rowing specific site EngineRoomFitness is a nice example.
+Recruiting service profiles can be helpful in providing perspective though, and Luke Walton’s rowing specific site EngineRoomFitness is one example.
+The industry is growing rapidly, and as such we've provided an entire article on how rowing coaches use recruiting services.

 Schools have standards.
 Even if a coach really wants a particular athlete, it doesn’t mean their admissions office will allow them to have that athlete.
 Every institution is different in terms of how it handles athletic admissions and how much weight it grants coaches in the admissions process.
 You should ask your recruiter about the process and how it works; excellent recruiters will tell you without your asking.